Find answers to recurring questions about OraVerse.

 Q Are there any drug interactions with OraVerse?

 There are no known drug interactions with OraVerse but you should always inform your dental professional about all medications you are taking.

 Q Is there anyone who should not receive OraVerse?

-OraVerse is not recommended for use in children less than 6 years of age or weighing less than 33 lbs.
+Use in pediatric patients less than 3 years of age or <15 kg (33lbs) has not been established.
 In addition, OraVerse has not been studied in pregnant women, and it is not known if OraVerse is passed to the baby while nursing so caution should be exercised if a pregnant or nursing woman is considering using OraVerse.
 Please consult with your doctor or dentist.

 Q Does the injection of OraVerse hurt?